bcedu/MuseIC/README.md

 - make
 - sudo make install

-Or you can just use the python script I made (must be run as sudo):
-- sudo python3.5 cmake_installer.py

 DO NOT DELETE FILES AFTER MANUAL INSTALLATION, THEY ARE NEEDED DURING UNINSTALL PROCESS

+### Python Script

+Download last release (zip file), extract files and enter to the folder where they where extracted.
+Then, run the script "cmake_installer.py" from its original location.
+It must be run as sudo:

+- sudo python3 cmake_installer.py

+This script simply does the same that you would have done in manual installation.
+So we give the same advice:

+DO NOT DELETE FILES AFTER INSTALLATION, THEY ARE NEEDED DURING UNINSTALL PROCESS

 ## Uninstall